DnD 5e - Monk Subclass Breakdown

 The third benefit adds reach for your unarmed strikes.
 Reach is a huge benefit for the monk because you can fight from outside the reach of many enemies then use your high movement speed to move out of range of their movement.
 It also helps with targeting multiple foes who might not be conveniently adjacent to you.
 However, this only applies to your Unarmed Strikes, so you can't use this reach to Grapple or Shove.

-The final benefit allows you to use Wisdom in place of Strength/Dexterity for your Unarmed Strikes.
+The final benefit allows you to use Wisdom in place of Strength/Dexterity for your Unarmed Strikes and makes them deal Force damage so you're no longer crippled by resistance/immunity to bludgeoning damage.
 If you forgo weapons, raising Wisdom to 20 before switching to Dexterity can be a great idea for the Way of the Astral Self Monk.
 This also helps to capitalize on Stunning Strike because the DC is Wisdom-based.
 However, when you run out of Ki and can't summon your astral arms, you're going to be in trouble.
 Manage your Ki very carefully and try to keep a point in reserve in case you're surprised by combat before your next rest. : The subclass's signature feature, managing Arms of the Astral Self is the core of Way of the Astral Self's combat tactics.
 Turning this on puts you into your preferred combat mode, and while it does consume a precious Ki Point the 10-minute duration can easily carry you through one or two combats if you're quick.
 The ability is complex despite a fairly small amount of rules text, so bear with me through the following pile of text.

 : Situational by design, Visage of the Astral Self costs a Ki Point to activate and can be used separately or in conjunction with Arms of the Astral Self.
 You won't need this in every combat, but when you need it you can turn it on without cutting into your action economy any further than you would by activating Arms of the Astral Self.